1r1k3hg9f1nlwegxwgohgqfbxpbh2h

 When we’re taught as kids that only certain emotions are acceptable and that we shouldn’t express or even feel other emotions, we carry that into adulthood.
 Have you ever noticed how often people apologize for crying?
 Here’s your friendly reminder that tears are OKAY and necessary in the healing process!

 I believe in putting out the welcome mat for your emotions.
-If we judge ourselves for how we feel, there’s no opportunity to learn why we think that way or decide what course of action we want to take.
-Allow your little self to feel shame, hope, anger, confusion, and giddiness without judging the emotion or yourself for feeling the emotion.
+If we judge ourselves for how we feel, there’s no opportunity to learn why we think that way.
+Allow your little self to feel shame, hope, anger, confusion, and giddiness without judging the emotion.

 The other day, my 8-year-old niece picked out black-and-orange checkered leggings and a turquoise shirt with navy stars on it–typical of her disregard for traditionally matching patterns and colors.
 Her style brings me immense joy!
 So often, as kids, we speak our minds freely and don’t care what others think.
 We wear the clothes we want, throw tantrums to express our anger and allow ourselves to be true to our likes and dislikes.

-For many people, as we get older, we prioritize the need to be socially accepted above the need to be true to ourselves and start to filter our words, hide certain emotions, and accommodate to avoid conflict.
-I’m not saying that I tell my clients to begin cursing their boss out when they’re angry at work.
-Still, I think our inner child has something to teach us about how to be more authentically ourselves.
+For many people, as we get older, we prioritize the need to be socially accepted above the need to be true to ourselves.
+We start to filter our words, hide certain emotions, and accommodate to avoid conflict.
+I think our inner child has something to teach us about how to be more authentically ourselves.

 No one gets out of childhood without some wounds–whether we had caregivers who were super loving and supportive, dismissive and detached, or a mix of both–growing up involves inevitable pain.
-Trauma therapist Kelly McDaniel identifies the three essential elements of maternal care as nurturance, protection, and guidance (and in her incredible book Mother Hunger, she walks you through how to heal from a lack of any of these elements).
+Trauma therapist Kelly McDaniel identifies the three essential elements of maternal care as nurturance, protection, and guidance.
+In her incredible book Mother Hunger, she walks you through how to heal from a lack of any of these elements.

-How this might show up in adulthood is anxiety related to not protecting your boundaries.
+In adulthood, this might show up as anxiety.
 Learning and honoring our boundaries is a form of protecting ourselves.
-Often, we push past this because we’re afraid of potentially disappointing others, or we feel like we’re superhuman and can do a thousand things without taking care of ourselves.
-Learning to honor our limitations, respect our own boundaries, and stay connected to our preferences is a way of protecting our inner child–the younger part of us that perhaps didn’t get to have their boundaries honored.
+Often, we push past this because we’re afraid of potentially disappointing others.
+Additionally, we may feel like we’re superhuman and can do a thousand things without taking care of ourselves.
+You can protect your inner child by honoring your limitations, respecting your own boundaries, and staying connected to your preferences.

 Imagine you’re fed up with your boss after a tough meeting and want to vent to a coworker about how frustrated you feel.
-If your coworker responds, “Well, I’ve never had a bad experience with her, so you must be doing something wrong,” you’d probably make a mental note to never vent to that coworker again.
-If your coworker responds, “I’m sorry you had such a rough meeting–it sounds like she was pretty hard on you, that doesn’t sound fair,” you would likely feel seen, supported, and relieved.
+If your coworker responds, “Well, I’ve never had a bad experience with her, so you must be doing something wrong,” you’d probably never vent to them again.
+If your coworker responds, “I’m sorry you had such a rough meeting,” you would likely feel seen, supported, and relieved.

 There’s something beautiful that happens inside of us when we feel recognized and believed by others.
 It builds our trust and confidence in our decisions and feelings.
-Dr. Becky, who founded the parenting community Good Inside, describes how powerful it can be to shift from “Come on, it’s not that scary, just try it!” to “Something about this feels scary to you, I believe you”.
-The more kids feel heard and believed in their experience–whether that experience is an anxious feeling or a classmate picking on them for no reason–the more they can access their internal and external resources to navigate their experience.
+Dr. Becky, founder of Good Inside, explains that more kids feel heard and believed in their experience, the more they can access their internal and external resources to navigate their experience.
+It is powerful to shift from, “Come on, it’s not that scary, just try it!” to “Something about this feels scary to you, I believe you”.

-our inner child might be carrying some self-doubt.
-That might look like having a hard time trusting your decisions, a tendency to minimize or dismiss your experience, or feeling like there’s something fundamentally bad or wrong about you.
-Suppose any of that rings true for you.
-In that case, your inner child might need to be reminded that their experience is worth hearing and believing–that they deserve to be trusted.
+Our inner child might be carrying some self-doubt.
+That might look like having a hard time trusting your decisions.
+Conversely, it may look like a tendency to minimize or dismiss your experience.
+It may look like feeling like there’s something fundamentally bad or wrong about you.
+If that feels true for you, your inner child might need to be reminded that their experience is worth hearing and believing–that they deserve to be trusted.

 When I think of my inner child, it helps me to envision myself as a tree.
 If you’ve ever looked at a tree stump, you can see the many rings that depict its age and growth.
 My inner child is like one of the tiny rings at the very center.
-I always carry her with me, but I’ve also grown more expansive layers that can hold and protect her.
-If you feel like your inner child could use a little attention and healing, try finding a picture of yourself from childhood and sending your inner child some love by repeating one of these phrases to them.
+I carry her with me.
+However, I’ve also grown more expansive layers that can hold and protect her.
+If you feel like your inner child could use a little attention and healing, try to find a picture of yourself from childhood.
+Send your inner child some love by repeating one of these phrases to them.

-See what happens over time when you consistently take time to care for your younger self!
+Start consistently take time to care for your younger self and see what happens!

 Hannah specializes in anxiety, depression, eating disorders, faith transitions, OCD, and substance use.
 To learn more about Hannah, read her bio here.